shivamsiddhapura/CINEMA-Server/README.md

-# CINEMA-Server
+# All CINEMA-Server
- An all-in-one IPTV solution for content providers, resalers, resellers, and private users alike.
+ An all-in-one IPTV solution for content providers, resAellers, and private users alike.